There are no current diversions on this section of the walk.

 Both Isaac’s shared equally humble origins, though their careers took decidedly different directions.
 Sir Isaac’s father went to Scotland in the early 1800s, while Isaac’s of Ninebanks and Allendale fame moved to the West Allen in the next valley as a lead miner.
 In the ups and downs of Victorian family fortunes the contrasts could not have been more different.
 Sir Isaac became a hugely successful and wealthy Bradford woollen manufacturer and created the Holden dynasty.
 Despite such disparity in wealth and influence they were both lifelong Methodists and philanthropists of significance.

-After crossing the South Tynedale Railway the Tea Trail loops back down to the river, where the footbridge was destroyed by floods in 2017.
-News of a replacement is awaited.
+After crossing the South Tynedale Railway the Tea Trail loops back down to the river where a new footbridge was opened in October 2020 to replace the one destroyed by floods in 2018.
 After Kirkhaugh, the Trail heads up to the hamlet of Ayle and beyond to the historic Clarghyll Hall originally owned by the Whitfield family.
 The trail then heads up to the moors over Ouston Fell with good panoramic views as far as The Cheviots and then drops down to Mohope’s meadow lands and the enchanting West Allen Valley.

-Accommodation and refreshments are available in Alston.
+Accommodation and refreshments are available in Alston and refreshments are available at the cafe at the Roman Fort at Epiacum.
 Accommodation is also available at Ninebanks Youth Hostel and Chalets.

 Distance: 8.8kms, 5.5 miles; Allow 3 hours